Cross-Spec Interactions¶

 - Scenario: A program calls

 :rf.error/adapter-already-installedand does not change the installed adapter.
-To swap, dispose first, then install. - Reason: Mid-process adapter swap would leave an unknown set of cached reactions, mounted views, and frame containers wired to the old adapter — the inconsistency is unrecoverable.
+To swap, destroy first, then install. - Reason: Mid-process adapter swap would leave an unknown set of cached reactions, mounted views, and frame containers wired to the old adapter — the inconsistency is unrecoverable.
 The dispose-then-install path forces a known clean state.

 - Status: